 - June 21, 1897 to December 16, 1900 ....
 The Barge Office

 - December 17, 1900 to July 1, 1924 ....
 Ellis Island

 The Barge Office was located on the southeastern tip of Manhattan.
 Castle Garden, now called Castle Clinton National Monument, was located on a small island just off the southwestern tip.
 Later landfill has attached the island to Manhattan.
 Castle Clinton National Monument serves as a visitor information center for New York's National Parks and Monuments.
 You can also purchase tickets there for ferry trips to Ellis Island and the Statue of Liberty.

-The Ellis Island fire of the night of June 14, 1897 also destroyed some Ellis Island administrative records and the New York immigration passenger lists.
-However, separate New York customs passenger lists were kept elsewhere (at the Customs House), and they have survived.
+The Ellis Island fire in the early morning of June 15, 1897 also destroyed some Ellis Island administrative records and the New York immigration passenger lists.
+However, separate New York customs passenger lists were kept elsewhere, and they have survived.
 So ship passenger lists for the early Ellis Island period (1892-June 1897) are available for research along with the rest of the New York passenger lists, beginning with 1820.
 These passenger records were later microfilmed by the National Archives (customs lists 1820-mid June, 1897), and the INS (immigration lists mid June, 1897-July 3, 1957), who gave the master copies to the National Archives.
 Over time many indexes and finding aids have been created to help locate individual immigrants on these lists.
 For information on finding New York passenger lists see...

 For help with other ports...